-- i) Financial assets and liabilities at fair value through profit or loss: a financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short-term. - Derivatives are also included in this category unless they are designated as hedges. - Financial instruments in this category are recognized initially and subsequently at fair value.
-Gains and losses arising from changes in fair value are presented in the consolidated statements of operations and comprehensive loss within other expense (income) in the period in which they arise. - ii) Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-The Company's loans and receivables comprise accounts receivable, cash and cash equivalents and short-term investment and are included in current assets due to their short-term nature.
+i) Financial assets and liabilities at fair value through profit or loss: a financial asset or liability is classified in this category if acquired principally for the purpose of selling or repurchasing in the short-term.

+Financial instruments in this category are recognized initially and subsequently at fair value.
+Gains and losses arising from changes in fair value are presented in the consolidated statements of operations and comprehensive loss within other expense (income) in the period in which they arise.

+- ii) Loans and receivables: Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+The Company's loans and receivables comprise accounts receivable and cash.
+Cash equivalents are also included in current assets due to their short-term nature.
 Loans and receivables are initially recognized at the amount expected to be received, less, when material, a discount to reduce the loans and receivables to fair value.
-Subsequently, loans and receivables are measured at amortized cost using the effective interest rate method less a provision for impairment. - iii) Available for sale financial assets: Available for sale assets are non-derivative financial assets that are designated as available for sale and are not categorized into any of the other categories described above.
+Subsequently, loans and receivables are measured at amortized cost using the effective interest rate method less a provision for impairment. - iii) Available for sale financial assets: Available for sale assets are non-derivative financial assets and short term investments that are designated as available for sale and are not categorized into any of the other categories described above.
 They are initially recognized at fair value including direct and incremental transaction costs.
 They are subsequently recognized at fair value.
 Gains and losses arising from changes in fair value are included as a separate component of equity until sale, when the cumulative gain or loss is transferred to the consolidated statements of operations and comprehensive loss.
-Interest is determined using the effective interest method, and impairment losses and translation differences on monetary items are recognized in the consolidated statements of operations and comprehensive loss.
-The Company does not have any available for sale assets. - iv) Financial liabilities at amortized cost: Financial liabilities at amortized cost are composed of accounts payable and accrued liabilities.
+Interest is determined using the effective interest method, and impairment losses and translation differences on monetary items are recognized in the consolidated statements of operations and comprehensive loss. - iv) Financial liabilities at amortized cost: Financial liabilities at amortized cost are composed of accounts payable and accrued liabilities.
 Trade payables and accrued liabilities are initially recognized at the amount required to be paid, less, when material, a discount to reduce payables to fair value.
 Subsequently, accounts payables are measured at amortized cost using the effective interest method.
 These are classified as current liabilities if payment is due within 12 months.
-Otherwise, they are presented as non-current liabilities. - v) Financial liabilities at fair value: Contingent consideration provided to ILJIN Life Science Co., Ltd. (ILJIN) (see note 10) and derivative warrant liabilities (see note 11) are financial liabilities recorded at fair value with subsequent changes in fair value recorded in the consolidated statements of operations and comprehensive loss.
+Otherwise, they are presented as non-current liabilities. - v) Financial liabilities at fair value: Contingent consideration provided to ILJIN SNT Co., Ltd. (ILJIN) (see note 9) and derivative warrant liabilities (see note 10) are financial liabilities recorded at fair value with subsequent changes in fair value recorded in the consolidated statements of operations and comprehensive loss.